-The historic structures on campus are vital pieces of Murphy-Harpst’s legacy of healing and the site of many happy firsts and pivotal moments for children recovering from trauma and other misfortune.
-The buildings are constantly evolving to meet the current needs of kids and new places are built to provide space for Murphy-Harpst’s ever-growing offerings of therapies and recreational activities.
+The historic structures on campus are vital pieces of Murphy-Harpst’s legacy of healing and the site of many happy firsts and pivotal moments for children recovering from trauma and other misfortunes.
+The buildings are constantly evolving to meet the current needs of kids, and new places are built to provide space for Murphy-Harpst’s ever-growing offerings of therapies and recreational activities.

-Named for its once plentiful scene of red cedar trees and steeped in history, Cedartown has been home to Murphy-Harpst Children’s Centers for almost 100 years.
+Steeped in history and named for its once plentiful scene of red cedar trees, Cedartown has been home to Murphy-Harpst Children’s Centers for almost 100 years.
 Nestled in the foothills of northwest Georgia, with the Silver Comet Trail running along one edge of the campus, this has been an invaluable setting for taking in and nurturing young people.
-Ethel Harpst began her lifelong journey of caring for Georgia’s most vulnerable children at the McCarty Settlement House at Cedartown’s mill village in 1914.
+Ethel Harpst began her lifelong journey of caring for Georgia’s most vulnerable children at the McCarty Settlement House at Cedartown’s Mill Village in 1914.

-A gift from Mrs. Henry C. Pfeiffer in 1939, Noble Hall was originally used as offices, a barber shop, a library downstairs, and a dormitory upstairs.
+A gift from Mrs. Henry C. Pfeiffer in 1939, Noble Hall was originally used for offices and a barber shop, with a library downstairs and a dormitory upstairs.
 It currently serves as a space for visitor check-in and administration.

 After its construction in 1933, Pfeiffer Hall was used as guest and reception rooms, an infirmary with two wards, an operating room and clinic, nurses quarters, and more.